 Windsurf (Cascade)

-Same shape as the Cursor variant — IDE-first, agent inside the editor, CodeRabbit on the PR.
-Different agent: Cascade is more autonomous on multi-step tasks.
+IDE-first, agent inside the editor, Cascade reviews the diff before push.
+Different agent than Cursor: Cascade is more autonomous on multi-step tasks.
 The trade-off vs Cursor: less hunk-by-hunk granularity, more 'kick it off and review what it did'.

 - windsurfFree